wessenstam/demoguide/docs/srvpam/mod1/mod1.md

 To show the AD integration, open Putty from the Start bar ![server PAM](images/lab001.png)

-There will be a machine ready to be used (**centos.thylab.local**), double click on the machine and a SSH session will open
+There will be a machine ready to be used (**centos.delinealabs.local**), double click on the machine and a SSH session will open

 !!!
 Note
     Make sure the machine is running.
 If it is not, start it.
 If you haven't touch the machine for more than 2 hours, it may have shutdown